Arccotangent/kahoot-hack/README.md

 There is a bug with team mode that causes the program to answer twice, but the program will still work with it.
 Only the first set of answers for a question will be accepted.
 I am working on fixing this bug.

+I have tested the Kahoot hack, and it seems to work with the apparent protocol change, no changes to the code are needed.

 ## Building

 This program uses the Gradle build system.
 Dependencies are managed by Gradle.
 Open a terminal/cmd window and navigate to the kahoot-hack folder.